dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 OK, that works.

-Now we can run `pod init` and patch the Podfile:
+Now we can run `pod init` and edit the Podfile:

 ```ruby
 target 'ChuckNorris' do